cloudflare/cloudflare-docs/content/learning-paths/workers/concepts/cloudflare-intro.md

 {{<Aside type="note">}}

-For more details about what Cloudflare is and does, refer to the [Learning Center](https://www.cloudflare.com/learning/what-is-cloudflare/).
+For more information about what Cloudflare is and a step-by-step guide on how to get started, refer to [Get started with Cloudflare](/learning-paths/get-started/).

 {{</Aside>}}